adamfowleruk/mljs/webserver/README.md

 1. You need mljsadmin and mljsserve to run this demo.
 To install this, install mlnodetools GLOBALLY like this:
   - npm install -g mlnodetools
+2. If you receive permission warnings, follow this advice, and then try the above command again: https://docs.npmjs.com/getting-started/fixing-npm-permissions
-2. Test by typing just 'mljsadmin' with no parameters from the command line (this MUST be issued in the root folder of your app)
+3. Test by typing just 'mljsadmin' with no parameters from the command line (this MUST be issued in the root folder of your app)

 ## Customise the app